But you're right, it's not impossible. I still think it'd be difficult.

 Note that even coming from a very top program, you're not guaranteed a spot (or tenure) in a top school - it will come down to your eventual publishing record, and other factors including some luck.
 Just looking at the recent placements for Wharton (Wharton Doctoral Programs | Recent Placements).
 In Management I see placements at places like the University of Hartford.
 Reaching for top programs can make sense, but I've decided to be OK with the outcome however it turns out (or at least keep in mind that I might need to place lower, work hard, and work my way up, depending on the job market when I graduate, no matter how well I do in school).
 Good luck, with whatever you decide!

-Attending: Wharton; Withdrawn from: Michigan (interview), Rotman (interview), NYU, Columbia (interview), Chicago; Rejected by: Harvard, MIT, Stanford MS&E, Kellogg (interview)
+From a different year: Attending: Wharton Strategy; Withdrawn from: Michigan Strategy (interview), Rotman Strategy (interview), NYU Economic Strategy, Columbia Strategy (interview), Chicago; Rejected by: Harvard Strategy, MIT TIES, Stanford MS&E, Kellogg MECS (interview).